jorgerodpen/Fotocasa-Scrapy/README.md

 <code>start_urls = ['https://www.your_new_fotocasa_url.com']</code>

 **WARNING!!** Do not delete the tab before the variable otherwise the scraper won't work.

+# Note
+This scraper works for any kind of search in Fotocasa (buy, rent, share,...) in any of its locations.
+As of today, the items it extracts are adapted to the rent tab (**Alquiler** in Spanish).
+An adaptation to the other tabs should be fairly easy.